DoongLi/awesome-homography-estimation-and-image-alignment/README.md

 This repo contains a curative list of **homography estimation, image alignment and related application**.

+Note: It is worth noting that this repository only focuses on homography estimation methods used for image alignment tasks.
+Methods for solving pose using homography estimation, such as those on the HPatches benchmarks, are not covered in this repository.

 #### Please feel free to send me [pull requests](https://github.com/DoongLi/awesome-homography-estimation-and-image-alignment/blob/main/how-to-PR.md) or [email](mailto:lidong8421bcd@gmail.com) to add papers! <br>

 If you find this repository useful, please consider STARing this list.
 Feel free to share this list with others!